Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 ### Game Planning

-Due to the nature of the game being command line the first step in the planning phase wasn't to wireframe but rather to create a flow chart that would enable me to implement the logic for the game into my python code and take it from there:
+Due to the nature of the game being command line the first step in the planning phase wasn't to wireframe but rather to create a flow chart that would enable me to implement the logic for the game into my python code and take it from there.
+The flow chart below was my starting point on which I expanded with further functions and the Tornado class.

 ![flowchart](./assets/images/flowchart.png)

 ## Functionality

-The 'home' page for the game features a retro computer style font displaying the name of the game, then the rules for the game are displayed which make use of a typing effect so that they appear to be typed out to the user (adding to the retro game aesthetic).
+The 'home' page for the game features a retro computer style font displaying the name of the game, then the rules for the game are displayed.
+The rules make use of a typing effect so that they appear to be typed out to the user (adding to the retro game aesthetic).
 These are followed by the question asking the user which difficulty they would like to play.
 These 3 features meet all 3 of the organisation aims and the 1st, 2nd, 3rd & 5th user stories.

 ![tornadohome](./assets/images/tornado_home.png)